Ollie: Conversation with Christopher Bledsoe

 I’ve felt entrepreneurial for as long as I can remember.
 At heart, I am a creative.
-Of course, there are different kinds of creatives.
-I’m not particularly creative when it comes to arts and crafts, but my creative expression comes through entrepreneurship and problem solving.
+There are different kinds of creatives: I’m not particularly creative when it comes to arts and crafts, but my creative expression comes through entrepreneurship and problem solving.
 I am wired to view problems as opportunities.

 It’s quite easy to tell from my work experience: every job I’ve done has allowed me to express my creativity and love for solving problems.

 Both my father and grandfather were very entrepreneurial.
-My grandfather and his friend started a candy business together.
-Growing up as a kid, I was always able to run through the candy factory.
-That was a fun way for me to get exposure to business very early on.
+My grandfather and his friend started a candy business together, so growing up as a kid, I was always able to run through the candy factory.
+That was a fun way for me to get very exposure to business very early on.
 My father very much encouraged my brother and I to see problems as opportunities, and to think big.

 By the time I was graduating college I had a decision to make: I can either take my college business project full time, or I can accept my offer from J.P.
 Morgan.